 4. Replace columns with tables if needed.

-They’re easier to control and display more predictably in eBooks.
+They’re display more predictably in eBooks.

 5. Add your hyperlinks, image captions, and QR codes.